tklughardt/C_Mockup/README.md

 In this example the sdk was extracted to the same directory as the actual c application, otherwise please adjust the location accordingly.

+IMPORTANT: Also adjust the Controller location and access key, otherwise the agent will not be able to send it's data.

 TODO -
 There is a lot of stuff that has not yet happened here.
 The things that come from the top of my mind are:
 - Additional BTs and backends - this is very limited at the moment